IAmPraneel/IAmPraneel/README.md

 - 🔭 My recent research work on Multi perspective framework for Diagnostics of Hybrid Quantum Neural Networks is hosted as a preprint at Research Square : https://www.researchsquare.com/article/rs-7093575/v1

-- Disappointed at how uninteresting the syllabus is I am teaching myself Neuromorphic computing, Photonic computing, Quantum computing and Machine Learning.
+- Disappointed at how uninteresting the syllabus is I am teaching myself Neuromorphic computing, Photonic computing, Quantum computing from a Machine Learning perspective.
   - Based on a curated syllabus comprising Introduction to Quantum Computing (Hiu Yung Wong) + Spiking Neuron models (Wulfram Gerstner and Werner M. Kistler) + Quantum Machine Learning ( Peter Wittek) + Roadmap on Neuromorphic Photonics (100+ authors) + PennyLane Codebook + Quantum Country
   - And tools like pennylane (classical quantum computing simulation) + strawberry fields (photonic quantum simulations) + snntorch (neuromorphic simulations)
   - While a detailed roadmap and checkpoints are being maintained in a private repository.